Management Team

 Program Specialist

 Joel Goldsmith grew up in beautiful Oakland California.
-He transitioned to OHCC in March of 2022 from Alameda County Cares Connect, where he worked on the County’s Project Roomkey program.
+He transitioned to H&H in March of 2022 from Alameda County Cares Connect, where he worked on the County’s Project Roomkey program.
 Joel’s background is in community-based emergency mental health.
 Joel serves on the Board of Directors for an avant garde dance theater in San Francisco and is a founding member of a photography collective.
 Joel has shown artwork at The Museum of Contemporary Art, San Diego, San Francisco Camerawork, and regularly publishes work in The Racket, SF.

 Email Joel